History of Delhi: Delhi Sultanate

 Jahaz Mahal is built during the Lodi dynasty period (1452–1526) as a pleasure resort.

 Alauddin Khilji's madrasa and Tomb in the Qutb complex.

 Timur

-In 1398, Timur Lang invaded India on the pretext that the Muslim sultans of Delhi were too tolerant of their Hindu subjects.
+In 1398, Timur invaded India on the pretext that the Muslim sultans of Delhi were too tolerant of their Hindu subjects.
 After defeating the armies of Nasiruddin Mahmud of Tughlaq dynasty, on 15 December 1398, Timur entered Delhi on 18 December 1398, and the city was sacked, destroyed, and left in ruins, and over 100,000 war prisoners were killed as well.

 Defeat of the Lodi sultans

 In 1526, following the First Battle of Panipat, Zahiruddin Babur, the former ruler of Fergana, defeated the last Afghan Lodi sultan and founded the Mughal dynasty which ruled from Delhi, Agra and Lahore.

 Mughal Rule

 The early modern period in Indian history is marked with the rise of the Mughal Empire between the 16th and 18th centuries.
 After the fall of the Delhi Sultanate, the Mughals ruled from Agra, Sikri and Lahore, but the city once became the capital in 1648 during the rule of Shah Jahan, and remained the capital until the fall of the empire.
 During this time, Delhi became a center for culture, and poets such as Ghalib, Dard, Dagh and Zauq lived in the city and sought patronage of the emperor.
 The Mughals also built several monuments in the city including Humayun's Tomb, Red Fort, and Jama Masjid.